 the portrait gallery

 It is a tremendous honour to feature in the Portrait Gallery of Mac.Robertson Girls’ High School.
-The women who appear in this collection have achieved, and continue to achieve, significant milestones.
+The alumni who appear in this collection have achieved, and continue to achieve, significant milestones.
 Their presence in the gallery is a tribute to their time at the school and recognition of their enduring accomplishments.

 ABOUT THE gallery